Rogdham/backports.zstd/README.md

 - [During install](#install);
 - [When importing at runtime](#usage).

-### What is the status of `backports.zstd`?

-The code currently comes from CPython 3.14.0rc3.
-As a result, changes may appear upstream as we get closer to the final 3.14.0 release.
-We plan on releasing version 1.0.0 of `backports.zstd` together with release 3.14.0 of CPython.

-However, this library can be used without waiting.
-At this point, `backports.zstd` is considered feature-complete, with support for CPython 3.9 to 3.13 (including free-threading support for 3.13).

 ### Can I use the libzstd version installed on my system?

 The wheels distributed on PyPI include a static version of `libzstd` for ease of